 The Humboldt-Institut offers various options to study German in Berlin: intensive German courses with 30 lessons per week, part-time German courses with 5 or 6 lessons per week and one-to-one German courses with 25, 30 or 40 lessons per week.
 The German classes in Berlin are offered for all language levels: A1, A2, B1, B2, C1 and C2.

 All intensive courses are also available as a full-package including accommodation, full board and after-class activities.
 Further information on the courses can be found on the overview page German courses for adults.

 Compare all course centers for adults

-All courses with housing accommodations include all lessons, course materials, housing, full board, daily activity program, weekly excursions (except entrance fees) and a certificate.
+All German courses with accommodation include all lessons, course materials, housing, full board, daily activity program, weekly excursions (except entrance fees) and a certificate.

 All courses without accommodation and part-time courses include all lessons, books and a certificate.